 If you are familiar with Flash Gordon, there is no need for me to explain what happens therein.
 It is classic comic strip material that sits at the core of comic book historiography.
 If you are not familiar with this material and wonder why you should pay attention to this material, here is a reason.
 Ross said it best and over the years I've read similar comments from many comic book creators and experts.
 Flash Gordon is at the origin of the modern super hero.
 Practically half of the Justice League was influenced by the material artist Alex Raymond and unaccredited writer Don Moore created for several years.
 You'll find echoes of Flash, Hawkman, Green Arrow, Adam Strange, Aquaman, Magnus Robot Fighter and more in these stories.

 But what Raymond contributed to Flash Gordon which very few artists at the time did was above average illustration that was steeped in a tradition that had not originated from the comic strip.
-The fine illustration Foster created were of their times, with fine inks and complex composition and linear body forms as well rendered as if drawn by a student of Michelangelo.
-Flash Gordon was the very archetype of the great hero and his many wars and constant survival despite remarkable odds betrayed the story of the end of a colonial system that Americans had benefitted from although it had been carried out by European powers.
+The fine illustration Raymond created were of their times, with fine inks and complex composition and linear body forms as well rendered as if drawn by a student of Michelangelo.
+Flash Gordon was the very archetype of the great hero and his many wars and constant survival despite remarkable odds betrayed the story of the end of a colonial system that Americans had benefited from although it had been carried out by European powers.

 Ming was of course the yellow emperor of the East with his mighty empire who ruled over coloured people of all shapes and abilities who lived in dense forests, caves under water and in the most arctic locations of planet Mongo.
 The first few strips were mostly filled with exotic creatures of varying colours.
 Only later in the story did other white people start to populate the stories of Flash Gordon and offer him princesses and Queens that might possibly steal his heart from his lovely Dale.
 Ming's daughter, the ever-scheming princess Aura loved Flash Gordon but never had any chance.